 Patients can lose up to 50% of the pigment that has been embedded under the skin, and the ink that remains tends to darken over time.
 Scabs will form over the micro-injuries and help to seal in the pigment.
 These scabs should not be picked, because this can interfere with eyebrow color retention.
 Patients must be careful to keep any pollutants like animal dander, cosmetics, and bacteria away from the area by washing their hands and maintaining good hygiene.
 Makeup and skin care regimens can be resumed after the patient has healed.
 Sun exposure is off limits until patients can safely apply SPF over the area.
 When sleeping, it is best for those who have undergone eyebrow microblading to sleep on their backs so as to not disturb the pigment in the eyebrows or permanently damage their pillowcases.

 Depending on a patient’s skin type, one of two healing methods may be prescribed: dry or moist healing.
 Those with oily skin may heal with the best results by primarily maintaining a dry treatment area, using antibiotic or other ointments sparingly, and spot hydrating the brows with a disinfectant spray or cotton swab and water.

 If a patient tends to have very dry skin, optimal healing may be possible through maintaining hydration of the area by applying antibiotic or other ointments up to three times a day.
 These patients can also use cotton swabs to maintain the general cleanliness of the brows.

 After healing, touch-ups may be necessary to maintain results.

-For the next 4 weeks, patients are discouraged from undergoing other facial cosmetic treatments that may adversely impact the look of the newly designed eyebrows.
+For the next 4 weeks, Dr. Schrader highly recommends patients to don’t undergo other facial cosmetic treatments that may adversely impact the look of the new permanent makeup designed eyebrows.
 Chemical peels and the application of any type of acid, including salicylic, glycolic, and AHA should be delayed.
 Additionally, laser treatments – both ablative and non-ablative – should not be utilized on the patient’s skin for about a month.
 This includes IPL (intense pulsed light) procedures.

 Eyebrow Microblading FAQs